Get insider access

 7.4 Office

 These keyboards are decent for office use.
 They offer great typing quality and have a layer of sound-dampening foam inside to reduce noise.
-We bought and tested the Keychron K8 Pro with Gateron G Pro Blue switches which are too loud for an office environment, but you can also buy these keyboards in quieter Red or Brown switch varieties that are much more office-appropriate.
+We bought and tested the Keychron K8 Pro with Gateron G Pro Blue switches, which are too loud for an office environment, but you can also buy these keyboards in quieter Red or Brown switch varieties, which are much more office-appropriate.
 These keyboards are fully compatible with Windows and macOS, thanks to the toggle on the top left side to change operating systems.
 Also, the software is available on all major operating systems.
 Unfortunately, they lack an included wrist rest, which could lead to some discomfort when typing for long periods on any of the high-profile models in this lineup.

 Pros